sptrov/book-server/README.md

 ## Running the Project

-1. Start the MongoDB server.
-If MongoDB is installed locally, you can start it with:
+1. Start the MongoDB server

 2. Run the project: